ccanalia82/aladdin-matter-daemon/README.md

 npm install
 ```

-During installation, a post-install script ensures `start-matter.sh` is executable on macOS and Linux.
+During installation, a postinstall script ensures `start-matter.sh` is executable on macOS and Linux.
 On Windows, it logs a message and continues safely.

 If you see: